 Chromium usually accounts for 11.5-18% of the composition of martensitic steel, along with 1.2% carbon and nickel.
 While the lower nickel content makes it less corrosion resistant in comparison with other types of stainless steel, the high percentage of carbon results in the steel having a molecular structure that is particularly robust.

 Manganese, nickel, and molybdenum are among the other alloying elements in martensitic steel.

 Rapid Cooling Martensitic Steel

-Heating the steel to high temperatures which is then followed by a rapid cooling process results in hardening.
-The high hardenability of martensitic alloys means that this is often called ‘air hardening’.
+Heating the steel to high temperatures which are then followed by a rapid cooling process results in hardening.
+The high hardenability of martensitic alloys means that this is often called ‘air-hardening’.

 The material is usually reheated at low temperatures to stress-relieve the microstructure, or it is reheated to slightly higher temperatures in order to temper (soften) the material to achieve intermediate hardness levels.
 This is due to the brittle structure of the hardened martensitic material.

 Heating the alloy to just below its critical temperature results in process annealing.
 By contrast, longer cooling after heating the alloy to just above the critical temperature results in full annealing.

 The carbon content of martensitic steel means it can in turn be further broken down into two different types.

 With its low carbon content of between 0.05% to 0.25%, the low carbon versions of martensitic steel have greater potential for fabrication, offer higher corrosion resistance, and are generally stronger.